-- to protect the underlying walling material from the effects of weathering and rainwater penetration
+- To protect the underlying house walls from weathering and rainwater penetration

 These days there is an ever-growing range of house rendering products, from the more traditional lime renders, popular with renovators and those extending period houses, to those that also provide insulation and through-coloured renders.

 External house rendering is often used as a quick fix for penetrating damp, especially when caused by water trapped in cracks between the render and brickwork.
 However, it should only be used alongside measures to fix the causes of the damp.
 This may be roof issues or broken guttering and fascia boards, for example.
 It may even be worth repointing brickwork before rendering in some instances.

 House rendering costs vary depending on the area your house renovation is in, the size and experience of your tradesperson and the house itself, in some cases.

 - External house rendering, using a sand and cement method, with a finer topcoat costs around £35-60/m², including two coats of external masonry paint.